rust-lang/rust/active/0000-collection-views.md

 validate what the method *actually did*.
 If this is the case, then Views make this functionality obsolete.
 However, if this is *still* desirable, we could tweak `set` to do this as well.
 Do we want this functionality?

+Do we want to introduce a proper standard trait, or keep it all concrete and ad-hoc for a while to figure out what does and doesn't work?

 Naming bikesheds!